JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 *runbench [test] [Mode]*

-- *runbench*: Calls the function
+- *runbench*: Calls the function.
-- *test*: Common tests are 3,4,5,54 and 55.
-Recommended are tests 5 and 55, or only 55, as these are the most demanding.
+- *test*: Define the test codes that the script should perform.
+- *Mode*: Switch between drivers and shader compilers.
-- *Mode*: "llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Vulkan mode and Mesa drivers only**
+"llvm" forces usage of the LLVM compiler (otherwise uses the default aco compiler). **Vulkan mode and Mesa drivers only**
 "amdvlk" forces usage of the AMDVLK Vulkan driver. **Vulkan mode only**

 &nbsp;